BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 String Normalize Functoid

 This functoid allows you to normalize the text.
-It will remove two or more consecutive spaces and replace them with a single space, remove two or more consecutive newlines and replace them with a single newline and “condense” multiple tabs into one.
+It will remove two or more consecutive spaces and replace them with a single space, remove two or more consecutive newlines and replace them with a single newline, and “condense” multiple tabs into a single tab.

 Parameters